WPF Composites (WPF-CPS)

-is a project designed to provide an alternative, concise, C# code-behind approach to managing UI Framework Element composites.
-Composites are normally managed via XAML and DataTemplates but this library uses ID's and X-Y Coordinates
+WPF-CPS provides an alternative, concise, C# (or IronPython or F#) code-behind approach to managing WPF UI Framework Element composites.
+WPF Composites are normally managed via XAML and DataTemplates but this library uses ID's and X-Y Coordinates

 instead to position elements on the screen.
 This is currently for synchronous apps only.
 It is not designed to be thread-safe.
-This library is still alpha and under-construction.
-However, I welcome volunteers!
+I welcome volunteers!

 See C# Demo App Screenshots here: Demo App Screenshots